Winter - Wrestling

 - Attended Wartburg College in Waverly, IA.
 While at Wartburg, Brice was on 3 NCAA D3 national championship teams, and earned Academic All-American Honors.

 - Coached for 2 years each at a couple of rural Southern Iowa High Schools.
 At Lone Tree HS, Coach Gretch helped an individual athlete become the 2nd state place winner in school history.
-While coaching at English Valleys HS, he coached the school’s 1st state champion in over 30 years.
+While coaching at English Valleys HS, he coached the school’s 1st state champion in over 30 years, who went on to become a 4 year wrestler at University of Iowa.

-- Assistant coach at Central Valley High School for four years before accepting the opportunity to be the first head coach of the Ridgeline Falcons.
+- Assistant coach at Central Valley High School for four years before becoming the first head coach for the Ridgeline Falcons.

 → coaching style

-It is extremely important to make sure and establish a relationship with each wrestler right away.
-My goal is to find out a GOAL or a “WHY” from each wrestler.
+It is important to make sure and establish a relationship with each wrestler right away.
+My goal is to find a “WHY” from each wrestler.
 We have to know why they are in wrestling and what they want out of it before we can help them work towards their goals.
 Not every wrestler wants to go to state or wrestle in college, but every wrestler can become better every day.